-Research not only fosters hope for a world without this disease – it also teaches us how to improve quality of life for people diagnosed with FTD today.
-Interest in and attention for FTD research is growing, and an expected increase in clinical trials can only move ahead with willing volunteers.
+Research not only fosters hope for a world without this disease – it also seeks tools to reduce disease symptoms and improve quality of life for people diagnosed with FTD today.
+Interest in and attention for FTD research is growing, with active and emerging clinical trials that can only move ahead with willing volunteers.

 Is taking part in a specific clinical trial right for me?

-Clinical trials are research studies designed to determine the safety and effectiveness of new medical interventions (drugs, treatments, medical devices, etc.).
-Every clinical trial follows a pre-defined protocol that includes:
+Clinical trials are a type of research study designed to determine the safety and effectiveness of new medical interventions (drugs, treatments, medical devices, etc.).

 - Detailed information about the purpose of the study.